ellie-kav/CaliforniaWildfires/README.md

-# CaliforniaWildfires
+🌲 CaliforniaWildfires
-A machine learning system for predicting property damage risk from California wildfires - expanded beyond UCD’s COMP47350 coursework.
+A geospatial machine learning system for predicting property damage risk from California wildfires — expanded beyond UCD’s COMP47350 coursework.

 This project builds on the initial COMP47350 assignment, which focused on binary classification of wildfire damage using a subset of CAL FIRE’s public Damage Inspection (DINS) dataset.
 The original work trained and evaluated linear regression, logistic regression, and random forest models to predict whether a structure would be “No Damage” or “Destroyed (>50%)” based on descriptive features.